Use Video to Connect With Your Students

 January 12, 2018 • 2 minute read

-In course introductory videos, instructors can establish a social presence with their students, anchor course content, and point out critical information and expectations for their course.
+In course introduction videos, instructors can establish a social presence with their students, anchor course content, and point out critical information and expectations for their course.

-A good course introduction video, like the one above with Davis Yee teaching Tax Law, has several elements – most importantly, he directly addresses his students, inviting a personal connection.
-These videos inform students about your personality and teaching style, engaging them socially.
+A good course introduction video, like the one above with Davis Yee on Tax Law, has several elements–most notably, Professor Yee addresses his students directly, inviting them to make a personal connection.
+These videos engage students socially and inform them about your personality and teaching style.

-Instructor video introductions are excellent opportunities to establish rapport and foster interest in the curriculum before the class begins for the term.
+Instructor video introductions are an excellent opportunity to establish rapport and foster interest in the curriculum before the class begins for the term.

-Tell students about the course, but also tell them who you are and what your experience, credentials, and main areas of focus are so they can trust you are an adept and knowledgeable guide.
-Sharing your personal interest in what you are teaching can generate a point of connection with your students and may present a new angle on the content that could pique their interest and invite deeper engagements of study.
+Tell students about the course, but also tell them about yourself and your experience, credentials, and areas of interest so they can get to know you better and come to trust you as an adept and knowledgeable guide.
+Sharing your personal interest in what you are teaching can generate a point of connection with your students and may present a new angle on the content that could pique their interest and invite deeper engagement in study.